Mac McLin

 Clarence Josef McLin Sr. (August 20, 1899 – December 20, 1966) was an American civic leader and businessman in Dayton, Ohio.

 Early life

 McLin was born in Tennessee and also lived in Chicago.

 Career

 McLin founded the McLin Funeral Home in 1932.
 He served as the eighth president of the Dayton Branch of the NAACP from 1937 to 1938.
-McLin ran for the Ohio House of Representatives in 1966.
-He later co-founded, with State Representative Larry G. Smith, the Black Elected Democrats of Ohio (later the Ohio Legislative Black Caucus).
 McLin also founded the Democratic Voters League and ran unsuccessfully for the Dayton City Commission.

 Personal life

-He and his wife Rubie (1904–1997) were married on April 28, 1920.
+He and his wife Rubie were married on April 28, 1920.
 They moved to Dayton, Ohio around 1931.
 McLin's son, C. J. McLin, served as a Democratic member of the Ohio House of Representatives.

 His granddaughter, Rhine McLin, served as a minority leader of the Ohio Senate and was the mayor of Dayton from 2002 to 2010.